 Take it slow

 Food, wine, life.
 Especially after lunch (during fjaka time).
 Leave your stress back home and take a minute to just breathe and live in the moment.
 Stuck in a traffic jam?
 Think before you honk.
-We are used to heavy traffic during the season, and we won’t like it when you honk.
+Locals are used to heavy traffic during the season, and they won’t like it when you honk.
 Stuck in the line at the bank or supermarket?
 Rudeness will not be tolerated.
 Shut up and wait like everyone else does.
-After all, you are on vacation, and if it’s summer- we are probably not!
+After all, you are on vacation, and if it’s summer- the locals are probably not!

 Coffee is more important than you think

 According to a recent survey, Croatians drink 22,500 tons of coffee annually and spend 22.5 million hours a year having coffee?
-That’s a lot, and Dubrovnik is not an exception. not for us the Costa’s and the Starbucks – we like individual coffee shops that take coffee seriously
+That’s a lot, and Dubrovnik is not an exception. not for Croatians, the Costa’s and the Starbucks’ – Croatians like individual coffee shops that take coffee seriously.

 “Let’s have a coffee” stands for many things.
 It’s a way of socialising, talking about other people, conducting a business or having a date.
 But how to drink coffee properly?
-The most important thing is to sip it slow.
-When I say slow – I mean it; having just one cup of coffee in a cafe’ can last more than three hours.
+The most important thing is to sip it slowly.
+When we say slow, we mean it – having just one cup of coffee in a café can last more than three hours.

 It doesn’t mean you need to dress up every time you walk out from your hotel, but trust me people will like you more if you put on a nice shirt and make an effort.
-Do wear proper clothes when you walk around the old city It’s not a beach, and we think it’s just disrespectful walking around half-naked.
-And please don’t wear white socks with sandals.
-It’s absolutely horrific.
+Do wear proper clothes when you walk around the old city It’s not a beach, and locals think it’s just disrespectful walking around half-naked.
+And please don’t wear white socks with sandals – it’s absolutely horrific!

 Most of the people here don’t drink to get drunk.
 Drinking is part of living in Dalmatia, so if you find yourself here, the best way to blend with locals is to observe and imitate their drinking habits.
 If you pay attention, you will notice that they don’t often mix liquor, they drink a lot of water with alcohol beverages and most importantly they drink it very slowly.
-You should know your limits, and don’t act brave.
-I had my first glass of wine when I was 12 at my parent’s family table.
-I know this might sound strange if you are an American, but you should understand that drinking is a part of culture here.
+You should know your limits, so don’t act with bravado.
+Most children have their first glass of wine when they were 12 at their parents’ family table.
+This might sound strange if you are an American, but you should understand that drinking is a part of culture here.